DFSOPS/ThreatModellingWorkshop/README.md

 Conclusion
 ----------

-The threat modeling session identified a total of 4 high-risk and 1 medium-risk vulnerabilities.
+The threat modeling session identified a total of 5 high-risk vulnerabilities.

 Required Controls
 -----------------